Jyothsnasrinivas/eta-spark-core/README.md

   where logfile = "README.md"
 ```

-This is the original Scala code.
+This is the original Scala code:

 ```scala
 import org.apache.spark.SparkContext